slopezpereyra/slopezpereyra.github.io/_posts/2023-10-29-Hamiltonian.md

 ---
-title: Hamiltonian cycles: A backtracking algorithm
+title: Hamilton cycles: A backtracking algorithm
-categories: [ Science, Personal ]
+categories: [ Science ]
 ---

 A classic computational problem consists of determining whether a given graph contains a Hamiltonian cycle.
 It is well-known that this problem can be solved